High throughput data analysis

-Large volumes of high-dimensional data are generated by Cancer Center shared facilities as well as other research programs such as microarray and sequencing data, tissue related data, image data, and pharmacodynamics data.
-The bioinformatics facility uses a combination of locally installed and public databases, and provides consulting support to design and maintain databases for various datasets, securely share data within or across Cancer Centers, store and backup data generated by the users.
+Large volumes of high-dimensional data are generated by Cancer Center Shared Resources as well as other research programs such as microarray and sequencing data, tissue related data, image data, and pharmacodynamics data.
+The Bioinformatics Shared Resource uses a combination of locally installed and public databases, and provides consulting support to design and maintain databases for various datasets, securely share data within or across Cancer Centers, store and backup data generated by the users.

 This support is provided for researchers who wish to use the software systems developed and deployed by the shared resource or develop their own software or tools.
 The resource provides users with basic training to set up and use the existing software system, develop new tools and web application.
 Consulting support is also provided to investigators who want to develop databases and workflow in their labs.
 Bioinformatics staff analyze the data handling requirements of the investigator’s lab and help them choose the best software solution for their studies.